renesas-rz/rzg_hmi_sdk/docs/docs/wiki/lvgl_develop-gui-using-eez-studio.md

   ![UI-widgetsresize-image](images/eezstudio_create-gui-3.png)
 You can also change the size from POSITION AND SIZE in widgets (e.g. Arc).
   ![UI-widgetsposition-image](images/eezstudio_create-gui-4.png)
-	- left - Move widgets left and right.
+	- Left - Move widgets left and right.
-	- top - Move widgets up and down.
+	- Top - Move widgets up and down.
-	- width - Set the width of widgets.
+	- Width - Set the width of widgets.
-	- hight - Set the height of widgets.
+	- Height - Set the height of widgets.
 	<br>
 SPECIFIC in WIDGETS (e.g. Arc) to change the way it is displayed.
 SPECIFIC has different items that can be changed depending on the widgets displayed.